vangelissl/fltk_cpp_guides/Guide on FLTK Installation using CMake.md

 `cmake -B build`

 I believe the default settings are used if not specified otherwise but in my case I was using `"Visual Studio 17 2022"` generator and another option of that kind that I'm aware of is `"Ninja"`.
-Other available option is the `CMAKE_BUILD_TYPE` with 2 options - `Release` and `Debug`, you can only build each of these types separately so in case you need both, you'll need to run the command two times.
+Other available option is the `CMAKE_BUILD_TYPE` with 2 choices - `Release` and `Debug`, you can only build each of these types separately so in case you need both, you'll need to run the command two times.
-You can choose either Release of Debug version if you know what you need but if not, I recommend building both as there might be a big chance you'll eventually need both.
+You can choose either Release or Debug version if you know what you need but if not, I recommend building both as there might be a big chance you'll eventually need both.
 Also, you have to make sure your default projects architecture is the same as the one you specify by `-A <arch>` parameter, I usually use `x64` so I went with it, in case of incompatibility you'll end up with errors.
 The command I used to build my Release and Debug versions was: